Front Range Fed

 peach cobbler in baking dish.

-But, the one upside is that we are still enjoying some of the deliciousness of summer.
+But the one upside is that we are still enjoying some of the deliciousness of summer.
 (Even though I feel like I should be planning Halloween costumes and whipping up cold-weather stews.)
-My garden is still going strong, and it still feels acceptable to drink Rose out on our pack porch, so that's basically a win.
-"If you can't beat em…" and all that jazz.
+My garden is still going strong, and it still feels acceptable to drink Rose out on our back porch, so that's basically a win.
+"If you can't beat 'em…" and all that jazz.

 How To Make This Easy Peach Cobbler